CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Slice

-Returns a shallow copy of a portion of an Observablelist.
+Returns a shallow copy of a portion of an ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };